tatianaacostag/DevelopersDoc_site/content/pt/docs/Integrations/API integration/Promotions-API.md

 If your account is in Mexico, you can offer to your customers the option to pay in a determined number of interest-free installments.
 If you want to enable this feature, contact your sale representative.

 ### Observações {#considerations}
-* The numbers of installments supported are 3, 6, 9, 12, or 18.
+* The numbers of installments supported are 3, 6, 9, 12, ou 18.
 * The minimum values for MSI depends on the number of installments selected:
     - 3 > $300 MXN
     - 6 > $600 MXN